Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx14-get-commitment-tx.md

 # Get Our First Commitment (Refund) Transaction

-If you're reading this... congrats!
-You've made it to a **really** important checkpoint.
+If you're reading this... you're approaching a **really** important checkpoint.
 We're going to use all of the code we've build thus far to generate our first commitment transaction.
 Since we're playing the part of Alice, this will be our "refund" transaction with will send our funds back to us if Bob goes offline.

 <p align="center" style="width: 50%; max-width: 300px;">
   <img src="./tutorial_images/alice_refund_commit.png" alt="alice_refund_commit" width="60%" height="auto">